Hugh Longbourne Callendar: Birth & education

 Callendar was born in Hatherop, Gloucestershire as the eldest son of the Reverend Hugh Callendar, a local Anglican rector, and Anne Cecilia Longbourne.
 He was christened in his father’s church on May 24, 1863.
 His father died in 1867.
 Callendar developed his skills in languages and mathematics from a young age with assistance from a private tutor, building multiple devices such as induction coils and generators, and teaching himself Morse code by age 10.
 At age 11, Callendar began his education at Marlborough College, where he participated in football and represented the college in both shooting and gymnastics.

 Callendar began studying at Trinity College, Cambridge, in 1882, obtaining first class honors degree in Classics in 1884 and graduated as the 16th wrangler with first class honors in mathematics in 1885.
 In 1885 he began studying experimental physics at the Cavendish Laboratory under physicist J.J Thomson, with no practical experience or knowledge of physics.
 Here he developed his thesis on platinum thermometry and in 1886 he became a Fellow of Trinity.
 While at Cambridge, he invented a new system of shorthand for writing quickly, which J.J.
 Thomson learnt and used.

-Family & personal life
+Family and personal life

 He married Victoria Mary Stewart, whom he met at Cambridge, in 1894 in England.
 They had a daughter, Cecil (1895), and three sons, Guy Stewart Callendar (1898), Leslie Hugh (1896) and Maxwell Victor (1905).
 Guy Stewart proposed the effect of carbon dioxide emissions on the climate, known as 'The Callendar Effect'.

 One of Callendar’s interests was motoring.
 He undertook research on internal combustion engines and purchased a motorcycle in 1902, which he modified and improved himself.
 In 1904 he purchased and modified a car to use for family travels around England.
 Hugh's other interests and hobbies included astronomy, nature study, competitive shooting, gymnastics, soccer, tennis, and handicraft, including automotive mechanics.
 He published a number of works on what he called "Cursive Shorthand" and wrote on English spelling reform.